 Maximum Security Deposit by State

-Some states limit the maximum security deposit, like in Michigan, where the security deposit cannot be more than 1½ months’ rent.
-However, many states have no limit to the maximum security deposit, so landlords can collect as much as they choose—although it must still be a “reasonable” amount.
+Some states limit the maximum security deposit, like in Michigan, where the security deposit cannot be more than 1 and 1/2 months’ rent.
+However, many states have no limit to the maximum security deposit, which means landlords can collect any “reasonable” amount that they choose.

 Most states with limits calculate their maximum as a multiplier of the monthly rent (such as 1x or 2x the monthly rent amount).